kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 build` to populate its `bin` directory, or (b) fetch the binary archive appropriate for your machine from a release and unpack it (creating a `bin` directory).
-In the following exhibited command lines, the commands described as "edge-mc commands" and the commands that start with `kubectl kubestellar` rely on the edge-mc `bin` directory being on the `$PATH`.
+In the following exhibited command lines, the commands described as "KubeStellar commands" and the commands that start with `kubectl kubestellar` rely on the KubeStellar `bin` directory being on the `$PATH`.
 Alternatively you could invoke them with explicit pathnames.
 The kubectl plugin lines use fully specific executables (e.g., `kubectl kubestellar prep-for-syncer` corresponds to